 Determining the cause of thoracic outlet syndrome may be difficult.
 There are a few common causes, including trauma from an auto accident, repetitive sports and work injuries, and pregnancy.

-Advantage Therapy takes a hands-on approach to treating patients with thoracic outlet syndrome.
+The Ozzie Smith Centers of Springfield take a hands-on approach to treating patients with thoracic outlet syndrome.
 The plan of care to address your thoracic outlet syndrome will be specific to the cause of your pain, if it is known.

 Typically, patients find success with a mix of high touch/low tech manual therapy and gentle exercises to strengthen and stretch your muscles to improve your range of motion and posture over time.
 The goal is to take pressure of your blood vessels and nerves to decrease your pain.